NathanC90/animour/README.md

 # 2nd Homework

-## to make simple ORM with default Data Access Object
+*to make simple ORM with default Data Access Object* *Team member should finish your job before each Wednesday 21:00*

 * sarahchiang : < NotYet >
 * mickhsieh : Fruit